npkgz/cli-progress/README.md

 * Custom Bar Characters
 * FPS limiter
 * ETA calculation based on elapsed time
+* Custom Tokens to display additional data (payload) within the bar
 * Only visible in TTY environments
 * No callbacks required - designed as pure, external controlled UI widget
 * Works in Asynchronous and Synchronous tasks